grace-notes/website/contents/topics/barrier.md

 ---
-title: Barrier
-display_title: The Barrier, Reconciliation, Justification
+title: "The Barrier, Reconciliation, Justification"
+pdf: "barrier.pdf"
+description: "The doctrines of Reconciliation, Propitiation, and the removal of the barrier between God and man."
 template: lesson.jade
-description: The doctrines of Reconciliation, Propitiation, and the removal of the barrier between God and man.
 ---